Peanut Butter and Mayo: How to Make This Iconic Southern Sandwich

 - 1 tablespoon creamy peanut butter

-  In addition to the peanut butter and mayo, some sandwich lovers like to add extra ingredients, such as:
+In addition to the peanut butter and mayo, some sandwich lovers add extra ingredients.

-  - Cheese: Give your sandwich a little extra tang with some shredded cheese.
-Sharp cheddars, like the kind used in James’ aforementioned recipe add more flavor, while mild cheddars increase the creaminess.
+Give your sandwich extra kick with some shredded cheese.
+Sharp cheddars add more flavor, while mild cheddars increase the creaminess.

-  - Lettuce: A big iceberg leaf adds crispness and helps cut through the heaviness of the sandwich spread.
+A big leaf of iceberg lettuce adds crispness and helps cut through the heaviness of the sandwich spread.
 It’s also very cost-effective.

-  - Bacon: For an extra hit of protein, try adding a few bacon slices.
-Just make sure you pick up our Best Loved Brand.
+For an extra hit of protein, add a few slices of bacon.
+Just make sure you pick up our Test Kitchen’s preferred brand of bacon.

 What Does a Peanut Butter and Mayo Sandwich Taste Like?

 I won’t be making peanut butter and mayonnaise sandwiches often, but I must say, I enjoyed this Southern sandwich more than I thought I would.
 The classic taste of white bread with peanut butter can’t be beat, and the added mayo gave the sandwich a tang I’ve never experienced before.